 Oslo Afro Arts Festival’s program consists of concerts, spoken-word/poetry, dance performances, film screenings, workshops, lectures and events for children and youth.
 We also arrange an African market with stalls, food, activities for children and live music.
 The festival is held across different venues in Grønland, Oslo.

-OAAF aims to work in line with the UN guidelines of “recognition, justice and development” through promoting respect, protection and fulfilment of all human rights and fundamental freedom for people of African origin.
+OAAF aims is to work inline within the guidelines of the UN goals of International Decade for People of African Descent through promoting respect, protection and fulfilment of all human rights and fundamental freedom for people of African origin.

 On this basis, OAAF will work to create an open and inclusive festival where African culture can be experienced through art, music, food, discussion, information and interaction.
 Furthermore, we wish to contribute to strengthening the international music scene in Oslo and inspire musicians to collaborate across ethnic, cultural and religious affiliation.